 His suspicious sister writes back, “Come on.
 A template or magic?”

 “It just showed up.
 I was laughing so hard…It was even right side up.”

-Rick’s Smiling Cup of Joe recalls the beneficial uses of coffee grounds (A Cup of Joe in the Garden).
+Rick’s Smiling Cup of Joe recalls the beneficial uses of coffee grounds (Coffee Grounds for your Garden?).
 I started collecting them from pods that are taking over landfills.
 It was soon after Curt moved in with a handy K-cup machine.
 I found biodegradable ones but still cut the encasing from the grounds.
 Sadly, I don’t have a “proper” compost bin with kitchen scraps and such because of our resident bear.
 And the Worm Composting indoor option made me too squeamish.
 Especially separating the worms from the castings part (a subtle way of saying worm excrement).
 We’ve been layering the coffee grounds amongst the leaf debris and grass clippings.
-Late in the fall, I top-dressed garden beds with the rich black composted soil mixed and leaf mold.
-For sure the soil is busy soaking in the nutrients.
+Late in the fall, I top-dressed garden beds with the fertile black composted soil mixed and leaf mold.
+For sure, the soil is busy soaking in the nutrients.

 There are other uses too.
 They say grounds scattered around plants will deter slugs as well as aphids (see previous Ugly slug and Aphids on Roses columns).
 And, they can serve as a substitute for damaging road salt to give you a grip on ice.
 John from Mount Bethel PA shared he burns used coffee grounds on aluminum foil, placing them upwind, to deter mosquitos and bees during picnics.
 They hate the smell and the smoke.
 Perhaps you’ll experiment with that, my dear brother the engineer, and report back if the smell deters picnickers too.
 It’s nice starting a new day with a good hard laugh :^).
 Garden Dilemmas?
 AskMaryStone@gmail.com